CumulusNetworks/docs/content/cumulus-linux-510/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 weight: 290
 toc: 3
 ---

+This section discusses how to configure the interfaces on the switch.

-Cumulus Linux uses `ifupdown2` to manage network interfaces, which is a new implementation of the Debian network interface manager `ifupdown`.
+Cumulus Linux (and NVUE) uses ifupdown2 to manage network interfaces, which is a new implementation of the Debian network interface manager ifupdown.

 ## Bring an Interface Up or Down